Things To Do in Provincetown

 Lead with whale watching

-Use the signature guide if the whale boat is the real reason for coming and the rest of the day needs to support it cleanly.
+Start with whale watching if the whale boat is the real reason for coming and the rest of the day should fit it cleanly.

-Use the whale guide →Pick the right stay lane
+Use the whale guide →Pick the right stay style

 Use the stay guide if the real question is whether you should pay for the center, the waterfront, or a quieter edge-of-town hotel rhythm.